Missing Kiely Rodni: Massive search as friends reveal teen's last known footsteps in possible abduction case

 Authorities are urging teens who were at the party to come forward, and the community announced a "Teen to Teen" information gathering event from 5 p.m. to 7:30 p.m.
 PT at the Tahoe City Save Mart in an effort to get attendees talking.

-MISSING FLORIDA MOM ERICA JOHNSON DISAPPEARS AFTER BOARDING CAPE CORAL GREYHOUND BUST BOUND TO TAMPA: POLICE
+MISSING FLORIDA MOM ERICA JOHNSON DISAPPEARS AFTER BOARDING CAPE CORAL GREYHOUND BUS BOUND TO TAMPA: POLICE

 Rodni is described as 5 feet, 7 inches tall and around 118 pounds.
 She has blonde hair and hazel eyes.
 She has a tattoo on her ribs of the number "17."